cvt-oss/campaign-reporter/README.md

 }
 ```

-For each campaing you can get following variants:
+For each campaign you can get following variants:

  1) It contains only one item with 'accepted' field.
 It means, that it was
  reviewed and it is 100% match of request and campaign.